TILA, or the Truth in Lending Act, was enacted in 1968 to require borrowers to disclose the terms and costs

 was transferred in 2011 to the CFPB (Consumer Financial Protection Bureau).

-- Includes HOEPA threshold tests, as well as those enacted by individual states
+- Includes HOEPA threshold tests, as well as those enacted by individual states and local governments.

 The Home Ownership and Equity Protection Act of 1994 (HOEPA) requires disclosures of high-cost

 loans and includes restrictions on lenders.
 It is now overseen by the CFPB.

 Utilizing Mavent's Expert Engine, Compliance EAGLE checks for requirements on over 340 state laws, including:

 - Higher-Rate, Higher-Risk, Higher-Priced, Subprime, Nonprime, and Rate Spread Loans.